Lincoln Southwest High School: Music

-The Southwest Music program consists of three primary divisions; band, orchestra, and choir.
+The Southwest music program consists of three primary divisions; band, orchestra, and choir.
 Nearly a quarter of Southwest's student body is involved in the Music Department.

 Southwest also has three a cappella ensembles: Hawktet, their varsity octet group, Silver Lining, their women's group, and the Quicksilvers, their men's barbershop quartet.

-Though these groups are operated inside of the school, they are not directly affiliated with Southwest or its vocal music program.
+Soccer

+The Southwest soccer team have won four overall state titles.
+The boys and girls both have two titles each.
+Overall, they have appeared in six state championship matches.

 Softball

 The Southwest softball team have won three state titles, including back-to-back championships in 2008 and 2009.
 In 2018, the Silver Hawks was first team in Nebraska to lose their first game in the double-elimination tournament to come back and win a state title.
+In 2021, the Silver Hawks won another state title, defeating the Spartans of Lincoln East in a dominant, 16-7.
+In 2025, the Silver Hawks yet again, won another state title, defeating the Millard North Mustangs, 4-2.
+Overall, they have won five state titles.

 Tennis

 The Southwest tennis teams have won a combined three state championships.
-During the 2017 Boys State Finals, Southwest swept the entire championship bracket, winning both singles and both doubles bracket.
+During the 2017 Boys State Finals, Southwest swept the entire championship bracket, winning all singles and doubles brackets.

 Track and Field

 The Southwest Girls track and field teams have won three state titles.
-The Boys' team placed second in the NSAA state meet in 2017 by half a point to Lincoln High School.
+The Boys' team placed second in the NSAA state meet in 2017, finishing half a point behind Lincoln High School.